Ily-code/Ily-code/README.md

 -->
 - 🔭 I’m currently working on VS Code
 - 🌱 I’m currently learning Front End
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Back End
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Back End
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...